-ELF, PE, Mach-O binaries share similar characteristics like an entrypoint, imported/exported functions, etc.
+ELF, PE, Mach-O binaries share similar characteristics, such as an entry point, imported/exported functions, etc.

-These shared characteristics are represented in an abstract layer that is represented by an inheritance relationship in C++/Python and by a trait in Rust.
+These shared characteristics are represented in an abstract layer, which is defined by an inheritance relationship in C++/Python and by a trait in Rust.

 target: lief.Binary = lief.parse("/tmp/some.elf")